joshuadavidthomas/django-language-server/docs/index.md

+---
+title: Home
+---

 # django-language-server

 A language server for the Django web framework.

-> [!CAUTION]
+!!! warning

-> This project is in early stages.
+    This project is in early stages.
 All features are incomplete and missing.

 ## Features